thehaseebshah/garden/content/Rulebook/Wasiat.md

 Check and Pay [[Kaffaras]]
 Zakaat is 250K
-Learn about my life from [[content/index]] and complete uncompleted things Whoever reads this should join Al Burhan
+Learn about my life from [[Home 🌍]] and complete uncompleted things Whoever reads this should join Al Burhan
 Do tadfeen early
 Jannaza to be done by [[Ustaad Jee]]